Pattern Diagnostics

 Dust and smudges

-These often look dramatic on white and almost disappear on black.
-Clean the panel first.
+They often look dramatic on white and almost disappear on black.
+Clean first.

 Reflections

-Dark patterns in bright rooms can create fake haze, fake glow, or fake blotches.
+Dark patterns in bright rooms can create fake haze, glow, or blotches.

 Overexposed photos